 You joined ABIG company four years ago directly out of college.
 You are starting to get a little bored with the position but enjoy the benefits the company has to offer.
-You especially liked the fact that you had a fairly flexible schedule and got to come in whenever you wanted as long as you reached 40 hours and finished assignments.
+You especially liked the fact that you had a fairly flexible schedule and got to come in whenever you wanted as long as you hit 40 hours and work got done.
 You are taking advantage of the company's tuition reimbursement program as you work on getting your MBA from Colorado State University.

-During the past year, you have begun to question some of the decisions of your immediate managers and how those decisions affect your income.
-You and other members of your department have been assigned new people to train, something which you do not like.
-Due to the amount of time associated with training, you do not think your department will be able to meet your production goals or qualify for a full bonus payout.
-On a number of occasions, you have spoken to your manager, Martin, about the issue.
+During the past year, you have begun to question some of the decisions your immediate managers have been making and how those decisions ultimately affect your income.
+Your bonus and the bonuses of other research specialists are now dependent on a number of factors.
+For instance, you and other members of your department have been assigned new people to train, something which you do not like.
+Due to the amount of time associated with training new people, you do not think your department will be able to meet your production goals.
+On a number of occasions you have spoken rather bluntly to your manager, Martin Demmings, about the issue.
 You worry that without the bonus you usually receive, you will not have enough for tuition costs.

 While you have talked with Martin directly about the issues, you feel that he has not listened to you.
-A few months ago, you realized there was no way your department was going to make its production goals.
-You got angry and sent an email to Martin.
+A few months ago you realized there was no way your department was going to make its production goals.
+You got angry and sent an angry email to Martin.
 You copy other managers on the email because you have not had any success with Martin.
-You openly criticize management and express your fears.
-You also state that the quality of your department's work is not up to par and that you are "pawning" off old information.
-The next day, you are called into Martin's office and are chastised for what he thinks are "inappropriate" comments and accusations in the email.
+In these emails you openly criticize management and express your fears that not only will you miss your bonus but also state that if you have to continue taking time to do things outside your job description, your department will never make its goals and the department will falter.
+You also state that you think the quality of your department's work is not up to par and that you are "pawning" off old information.

+The next day, you are called into Martin's office and are yelled at for what he thinks are "inappropriate" comments and accusations in the email.
 However, he assures you that management will consider your concerns.
 Later that week, the company releases an updated email policy dictating the appropriate use of company email.

-A few weeks ago, you interviewed for a position in another department.
+A few weeks ago you interviewed for a position in another department.
 The manager for the department asked Human Resources for a copy of your personnel file.
 During the interview, the new manager referred to the emails you had been sending.
 You are surprised because you never sent an email to this particular manager.
 You realize your emails have been monitored and shared among management.